"Lincolnshire is a vibrant and historic county with a strong agricultural presence. It presents a trove of true British history, art and culture"

-What about catching a show at the Theatre Royal in Lincoln?
-Or check out the fantastic creations at the The National Centre of Craft and Design in Sleaford?
+What about catching a show at the New Theatre Royal in Lincoln?
+Or checking out the fantastic creations at the The National Centre of Craft and Design in Sleaford?

-Lincoln Drill Hall offers an eclectic programme of events including comedy, family, dance, music and theatre.
+The Lincoln Drill Hall offers an eclectic programme of events, including comedy, family, dance, music and theatre.
 They often provide free events and activities with a view to being a central community venue; available to people from all walks of life.

 Address: Lincoln Drill Hall, Free School Lane, Lincoln, LN2 1EY

 Located on The University of Lincoln campus, the LPAC is a contemporary theatre.
-It is home to the universities’ Performing Arts students but offers a range of activities open to the general public, including concerts, theatre and dance.
+It is home to the university’s Performing Arts students, but offers a range of activities open to the general public, including concerts, theatre and dance.

 Address: Lincoln Performing Arts Centre, University of Lincoln, Brayford Pool, Lincoln, LN6 7TS

-Located in the Cultural Quarter of Lincoln, The Collection and Usher Gallery is host to Art & Archaeology exhibitions and events in Lincolnshire.
-The museums showcase local treasures alongside visiting displays, featuring everything from military pieces to contemporary art.
+Located in the cultural quarter of Lincoln, The Collection and Usher Gallery is host to Art & Archaeology exhibitions and events in Lincolnshire.
+The museums showcase local treasures alongside visitor displays, featuring everything from military pieces to contemporary art.

 Address: The Collection, Danes Terrace, Lincoln, LN2 1LP